steve-the-player/Umami/README.md

 - config page

 ## Planned additions for future updates:
-**Cross-mod content for JOKER E.X. upgrades of "Alternate Vanilla" mods:**
+### Cross-mod content for JOKER E.X. upgrades of "Alternate Vanilla" mods:
 - Ortalab
 - Familiar
+- others as I discover them

 **Alternate SOUL E.X. art for corresponding tarot types**

-**New mechanic that modifies jokers if the mod detects that "Unlock All" has been used on the profile**
+### New mechanic that modifies jokers if the mod detects that "Unlock All" has been used on the profile
 - New Spectral "Amnesia", which removes all stickers (including stake stickers!) from a Joker, un-discovers it, removes it from the collection, and then destroys it
 - A set of Jokers that scale based on the number of locked/undiscovered Jokers in the collection
 - Vouchers that reduce or remove the punishment for unlocking all
 - "Showcase Deck", start with those couchers redeemed and a random Umami joker

-**"Meme Jokers" which are either nearly useless, or incredibly unbalanced but tedious to use**
+### "Meme Jokers" which are either nearly useless, or incredibly unbalanced but tedious to use
 - Joker that "balances chip and mult" (not a typo, it will literally only balance one chip/mult)
 - Mari: X13 mult, triggers 139 times
 - Ability to disable meme jokers in config